January 26, 2010

 2 small sticks of cinnamon (darchin)

 There's also the etiquette of serving the eldest and the ladies first as you are making rounds.
-Make sure there are no spillage on the tray either.
+Make sure there is no spillage on the tray either.
 That's the lesson I learned early on in my life when I was only ten years old.
 One day, my mother handed me a tray with several full cups and told me to take it outside and offer them to the guests sitting in the garden.
-Before I could get any further some tea spilled due to my shaky hands.
-She wiped the tray, filled up the cups and told me: "Look, you should be able to dance ballet and carry a tea tray at the same time without spilling a drop."
+Before I could get any further, some tea spilled due to my shaky hands.
+She wiped the tray, filled up the cup, and told me, "Look, you should be able to dance ballet and carry a tea tray at the same time without spilling a drop."
 The memory of that day is still fresh in my mind!

 .